Who We Are

 Harry, a retired Air Force Chaplain and semi-retired Anglican Priest, has been married to Sherry Mathis for 39 years, is the father of five grown children, and grandfather to six grandchildren, ages 6 to 8 months.
 He served in the Air Force for 30 years, 25 as a chaplain with assignments in Asia, Europe, and the US, and including a combat deployment in Iraq, and a humanitarian deployment to the Gulf Coast after Hurricane Katrina.

 Harry and Sherry have received extensive training in working with wounded, ill, and injured people using a model of listening, loving and praying.
 Harry is active in Celebrate Recovery, as he works on finding God’s healing for his own hurts, hang-ups, and habits, as well as helping others to do the same.
 He and Sherry lead a ministry for their church with those in bereavement.
 Harry loves Jesus unapologetically, and this seems to inform pretty much everything he is interested in.

-Prior to founding The Resilience Resource, Scott spent 25 years in the commercial and residential construction industry, served as a firefighter for 12 years, has 12 years of experience in the equine therapy world, and was a first responder, law enforcement, and humanitarian aid chaplain.
+Prior to co-founding The Resilience Resource, Scott spent 25 years in the commercial and residential construction industry, served as a firefighter for 12 years, has 12 years of experience in the equine therapy world, and currently serves as a first responder, law enforcement, and humanitarian aid chaplain.
 He has been involved in cross cultural contexts and ministry for over 21 years, spanning eleven countries on four continents.